Connect with others who understand.

 Inflammation

-Chronic inflammation affects your joints, but it can also be the reason why your digestive system begins to suffer.
-If inflammation targets the digestive system, GI issues such as stomach bloating can rapidly appear.
-RA can also affect the harmless bacteria in your stomach that keep you healthy, leading to other stomach issues.
+While chronic inflammation from RA primarily affects the joints, it can also impact the digestive tract.
+If inflammation targets the digestive system, GI issues such as stomach bloating can occur.

 Medication for Rheumatoid Arthritis

-The disease-modifying antirheumatic drug (DMARD) methotrexate is another frequently mentioned cause of stomach discomfort cited by myRAteam members.
-This medication can result in several gastrointestinal ailments, including stomach bloating, constipation, diarrhea, and nausea.
+The disease-modifying antirheumatic drug (DMARD) methotrexate is another cause of stomach discomfort frequently cited by myRAteam members.
+This medication can result in several gastrointestinal ailments, including stomach bloating, vomiting, diarrhea, and nausea.
 As one member wrote, “I had those problems, but found out they were side effects of the methotrexate (for diarrhea) and prednisone (for bloating).”

 Inflammatory Bowel Disease